TechWizTime/moonlight-retropie/README.md

 - Refactored the code, now it's a little bit easier to maintain since it's function based
 - The script can be run from anywhere in the system now, not only $HOME!
 - Now you can choose your sound device (HDMI or Audio Jack)
-- Created 3 new menu entries: 1 - This very own script, 2 - Change sound out to HDMI and 3 -Change sound out to audio jack
+- Created 3 new menu entries:

+    1 - This (moonlight.sh) script,

+    2 - Change sound out to HDMI

+    3 - Change sound out to Audio jack

 - Created a (crude) command line interface.
 Now you can pass a number as an argument for this script
 - Now there's some what of a error handling, so if something happens along the way you'll actually see it
 - It'll use the debian strech repo, so no more libssl1.0 errors when installing (need to test this in a new system)
--

 # To-Do
 - Controller mapping (it's not a priority, since most controllers work out-of-the-box)